 During the Track Record Period, suppliers of goods and services which are specific to our business and are required on a regular basis to enable us to continue to carry on our business mainly include (i) catering service providers, (ii) dormitory service providers, (iii) training course providers, (iv) providers of construction manpower, and (v) suppliers of miscellaneous services.
-For each of FY2014, FY2015 and FY2016, the percentage of our total purchases from our largest supplier amounted to approximately 20.4%, 29.9% and 40.9% of our total purchases respectively, while the percentage of our total purchases from our five largest suppliers combined amounted to approximately 73.9%, 61.0% and 73.0% of our total purchases respectively.
+For each of FY2014, FY2015, FY2016 and the four months ended 30 April 2017, the percentage of our total purchases from our largest supplier amounted to approximately 20.4%, 29.9%, 40.9% and 39.0% of our total purchases respectively, while the percentage of our total purchases from our five largest suppliers combined amounted to approximately 73.9%, 61.0%, 73.0% and 78.1% of our total purchases respectively.
 If any of our top suppliers were to substantially reduce the amount of goods or services provided to us or to terminate the business relationship with us entirely, there can be no assurance that the provision of goods and/or services from new suppliers in replacement, if any, would be on commercially comparable terms.
 As such, our operation and financial performances may be adversely affected.